Summer & Winter Vacation

 On campus employment is permitted for F-1 students; they do not have to apply for special permission from the Bureau of Immigration and Customs Enforcement.

-Housing is available for international students.
 Most international students arrange to spend vacation time with friends and relatives in the United States or abroad.
-No one should plan to depart from campus until the official start of recess or vacation.
+No one should plan to depart from campus until the official start of recess or vacation periods.
+Please check with the Residential Life Office and the official College Calendar to know when dorms open and close for each term, especially when you can move back to campus after a vacation period.

 Baggage and Mail